Chicago O'Hare Airport Lounges 2026: Complete Access Guide + Best Credit Cards for Free Entry

 Example Scenario: You're flying American from Terminal 3, Gate L2A at 2:00pm, arriving at ORD at 11:00am.

-Suboptimal Approach: Head directly to Admirals Club at L2A (smaller, fewer amenities).
+Suboptimal approach: Head directly to the smaller Admirals Club at L2A.

 1. Clear security in Terminal 3

-3. Spend 1.5 hours in United Club at C10 if you have United Club access, or return to Terminal 3
+3. Spend 1.5 hours in the United Club at C10 if you have United Club access

 5. At 1:45pm, proceed to Gate L2A (10-minute walk)

-This strategy lets you experience the best lounges across terminals while staying airside.
+This strategy lets you experience the best lounges across terminals while staying airside the entire time.

 Strategy 2: Credit Card Stacking for Maximum Coverage

-No single credit card provides access to all O'Hare lounges.
-Strategic stacking creates comprehensive coverage.
+No single credit card unlocks all 16 O'Hare lounges.
+Strategic pairing creates much broader coverage.

-• Secondary: Capital One Venture X → Terminal 5 Swissport access via Priority Pass
+• Secondary: Capital One Venture X → Swissport (T5) via Priority Pass

-• Primary: Citi AAdvantage Executive → All Admirals Clubs + Flagship
+• Primary: Citi AAdvantage Executive → All 3 Admirals Clubs + Flagship (see rates & fees)

-• Secondary: Chase Sapphire Reserve → Terminal 5 Swissport via Priority Pass
+• Secondary: Chase Sapphire Reserve® → Swissport (T5) via Priority Pass

-• Primary: Amex Platinum → Delta Sky Club + Swissport via Priority Pass
+• Primary: Amex Platinum → Delta Sky Club (T5, up to 10 visits) + Swissport (T5) via Priority Pass

-• Secondary: United Club day passes as needed ($59 each)
+• Supplemental: United Club day passes as needed ($59 each)

-• Coverage: Most flexible; Delta Sky Club is one of ORD's best lounges
+• Coverage: Most flexible overall; Delta Sky Club is one of ORD's best lounges

 Strategy 3: Timing Your Lounge Visit

-Pro Tip: The Swissport Lounge in Terminal 5 restricts access 3:00pm - 8:30pm due to capacity during peak international departures.
-If you have Terminal 5 lounge access via Priority Pass, arrive before 3:00pm or after 8:30pm for guaranteed entry.
+Pro Tip: The Swissport Lounge in Terminal 5 restricts new entries 3:00pm – 8:30pm due to capacity during peak international departures.
+If you have Priority Pass access, plan to arrive before 3:00pm or after 8:30pm for guaranteed entry.

 Strategy 4: Leveraging Airline Status Without Premium Cabin Tickets

-• Access United Clubs when flying internationally on any Star Alliance carrier (even in economy)
+• Access United Clubs when flying internationally on any Star Alliance carrier in economy

 • Bring one guest